-The Effect of Sugar Supplementation on Milk Urea Nitrogen and Protein Efficiency
+The effect of sugar supplementation on milk urea nitrogen and protein efficiency

-By Sydney Moore, BSc., MSc., PhD Student at UBC
+Sydney Moore for Progressive Dairy

 With feed costs dramatically on the rise, and future trends indicating no signs of decreasing, it is essential to efficiently feed your animals.
-One effective way to reduce feed costs in the dairy industry, is to manage protein utilization and subsequently lower Milk Urea Nitrogen (MUN).
+One effective way to reduce feed costs in the dairy industry, is to manage protein utilization and subsequently lower milk urea nitrogen (MUN).

 When cows digest protein from their diets, that protein is broken down in the rumen into peptides, amino acid and eventually ammonia.
 The rumen microbes then capture that ammonia and convert it into microbial protein, making rumen microbes a major source of protein in a cow’s diet.
 These microbes are continuously flushed from the rumen and digested by the cow, contributing to the overall milk protein yield.
 However, if dietary energy becomes limited or dietary protein exceeds the daily requirements, the microbes can become less efficient at utilizing this ammonia, resulting in the ammonia being lost across the rumen wall into the blood stream, reducing microbial protein yields and protein-feed efficiency.

 High concentrations of ammonia in the blood stream can be toxic to the animal, and as such, the liver will convert ammonia into urea and excrete it from the body through urine or milk.
-Urea levels in milk, will differ by herd, with average ranges typically being 10-14 mg/dl for Holsteins.
+Urea levels in milk will differ by herd, with average ranges typically being 10-14 mg/dl for Holsteins.
 Anything higher or lower than these averages warrant further investigation and potential nutritional intervention.

 Additionally, high amounts of urea in urine can have negative repercussions on the environment.
 For example, high nitrogen excretion can increase nitrous oxide emissions and acidify neighbouring bodies of water.
-Therefore, measuring MUN is an effective way to monitor protein utilization and efficiency within your herd, while being mindful about potential harmful environmental impacts.
+Therefore, measuring MUN is an effective way to monitor protein utilization and efficiency within your herd, while being mindful of potential harmful environmental impacts.

 One potential strategy to optimize MUN values and improve microbial protein yield is through supplementation of higher energy feeds, such as a dietary sugar and/or molasses liquid feeds.
-Recent research from the College of Veterinary Medicine in Nanijing China (2019), has shown that increasing dietary energy levels, will significantly increase microbial protein yields, even compared to feeding high protein diets.
+Recent research from the College of Veterinary Medicine in Nanijing China, has shown increasing dietary energy levels will significantly increase microbial protein yields, even compared to feeding high protein diets.

-Supplementing additional energy through sugar (as opposed to increasing dietary starch), has been proven to quickly improve microbial growth, without increasing the risk of ruminal acidosis that is typically associated with supplementing high starch feeds.
-This research was supported by Ondarza et al., (2020) from Paradox Nutrition, who completed a wide literature review and analysis of the impact of supplementing high-energy dietary sugars on optimizing rumen function.
-This research found that the addition of dietary sugar improved the rumen microbe’s ability to capture and utilize ammonia and increased microbial protein synthesis.
-The figure below demonstrates how increasing dietary sugar increased the milk true protein levels (kg/d), indicating better protein utilization and synthesis in the rumen with greater responses seen in higher producing cows.
+Supplementing additional energy through sugar (as opposed to increasing dietary starch), is proven to quickly improve microbial growth, without increasing the risk of ruminal acidosis typically associated with supplementing high starch feeds.
+This research is supported by a recent wide literature review and analysis of the impact of supplementing high-energy dietary sugars on optimizing rumen function.
+This research found the addition of dietary sugar improved the rumen microbe’s ability to capture and utilize ammonia and increased microbial protein synthesis.

+Figure 1 demonstrates how increasing dietary sugar increased the milk true protein levels (kg/d), indicating better protein utilization and synthesis in the rumen with greater responses seen in higher producing cows.